Aslan Maskhadov: President of the Chechen Republic of Ichkeria

 On 17 October 1996, Maskhadov was appointed Prime Minister of Ichkeria, while he also remained chief of staff and defence minister.
-Maskhadov nominated himself for President of Ichkeria on 3 December 1996, for the January 1997 free democratic presidential and parliamentary elections held in Chechnya under the aegis of the OSCE, running primarily against Shamil Basayev and Zelimkhan Yandarbiyev.

-The elections were conducted on the basis of the Chechen constitution adopted in March 1992, according to which the Chechen Republic was an independent state.
-Representatives of more than 20 countries, as well as the United Nations and the OSCE, attended the elections as observers.

 Running with Vakha Arsanov, who became his vice president, Mashkadov won a majority of 60% of the votes and was congratulated by the Russian President Boris Yeltsin, who pledged to work towards rebuilding relations with Chechnya.
 Maskhadov was inaugurated on 12 February 1997, and at the same time he assumed the office of prime minister and abolished the office of Defence Minister he had occupied since late 1996.
 Maskhadov remained commander-in-chief of the republican armed forces.
 On 12 May 1997, Maskhadov then attained the apex of his political career when he signed a peace treaty with Yeltsin at the Kremlin.

 By the end of 1996, when Maskhadov assumed his office, nearly half a million people (40% of Chechya prewar population) had been internally displaced and lived in refugee camps or overcrowded villages.
 The economy was destroyed and the warlords had no intention to disband their militias.
 Under such circumstances, Maskhadov's political fortunes began to wane.
 His political standing within Chechnya became increasingly insecure as he lost control to Basayev and other warlords.
 Even his Vice-President Arsanov became his political enemy.
 Just like in the years before the First Chechen War under Dudayev, the years of Chechen independence were notorious for organized crime, including kidnapping, leading to several public executions of criminals.

 Maskhadov attempted with only limited success to curb the growth of Wahhabism and other fundamentalist Muslim groups supported by Basayev, producing a split in the Chechen separatist movement between Islamic fundamentalism and secular Chechen nationalists.
 In February 1999, as a concession to radical Islamists, Maskhadov introduced Islamic Sharia law.
 The Sharia courts that were established sentenced people to death, flogging, executing people for crimes such as adultery.

 Maskhadov survived assassination attempts on his life three times, on 23 July 1998 and 21 March and 10 April in 1999, in which the attackers used anti-tank missiles and bombs.
 Russian secret services were officially blamed.